EHBE(LOCAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION / ESL

 Expectations for Participants

-The District shall expect each student enrolled in the DLIP to:
+The District shall expect each student enrolled in the DLP to:

-- Commit to the program throughout the elementary school grades; and
+- Commit to the program throughout the student's enrollment; and

 - Maintain a high record of attendance.

-The District shall expect each parent of a student enrolled in the DLIP to:
+The District shall expect each parent of a student enrolled in the DLP to: